-Security Tip: Open Redirects
+Security Tip: Avoid Open Redirects!

 [Tip#16] Ever clicked a link that looked legitimate, but took you somewhere unexpected?

 👉 Looking to dive deeper into Laravel security?
 Check out Practical Laravel Security, my hands-on security course that uses interactive hacking challenges to teach you about how vulnerabilities work, so you can avoid them in your own code! 🕵️